Dialpuri/N-glycanTorsionAngles/README.md

 ## Version History

 ### Possible Sugar Connections
-* Took in the input file of computed data from privateer and looked for consecutive positions in the carbohydrate chain
+* Took in an input file of computed data from privateer and looked for consecutive positions in the carbohydrate chain
 * Printed this output for manual visualisation

 ### Auto Version 1.0
+* Extension of Possible Sugar Connections, consecutive sugars identified
+* Downloaded the PDB file using Biopython
+* Computed the torsion angles between carbohydrates and between residue and carbohydrate using Privateer's print_glycosidic_torsions function
+* Outputted file with torsion angle data in json format

 ### Auto Version 1.1
+* Extension of auto_v1.0
+* Added correct RSCC for both sugars involved
+* Residue-carbohydrate output fixed to only be for RSCC > 0.8

 ### Auto Version 1.2
+* Using custom function in Privateer.py to gather all torsion angles for every glycan
+* Outputted only those which were in the input file (i.e. RSCC > 0.8)
+* Run time reduced significantly

 ### Auto Version 1.3
+* Fixed error in extra data in output file
+* Implemented custom function to get residue-carbohydrate from Privateer
+* Run time reduced significantly

 ### Auto Version 1.3.1
+* Fixed error in output header

 ## Installation